 If you use social media, ask these questions on your facebook, twitter or linkedin accounts, post them to groups and try and get as many answers as possible.

-At the end of this activity you will know the services that you can offer and your potential markets.
+At the end of these activites you will know the services that you can offer and your potential markets.
 Running a business is about solving a problem and you should have a good idea of the problems you will be solving when offering your services.
 Although you will be working from home and offering your services remotely, starting with local businesses as your client will make it easier for you to fine-tune your offering

 When setting up a micro-business there are 3 main pathways to choose from: